MichaelGSanchez/GolfGreen/SQLTables.md

-# Tables Needed For GOlf Green
+# Tables Needed For Golf Green

 Given that each player user will need to search a location, followed by the actual course it self, I do feel that a minimum of two tables will be required.
 In the first table it will outline the city you are searching in, the number of courses